EManifold/CV/README.md

 I’m confident the skills I developed from interacting with others and producing strong results in a team in marketing, combined with my knowledge of HTML, Ruby and JavaScript will make me a capable developer.

-For those interested, please feel free to have a read through my blogs on finding my feet in software development: https://dev.to/emanifold
+For those interested, please feel free to have a read through my blog on finding my feet in software development: https://dev.to/emanifold

 ## Skills